Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 `OktaHttpClient:BaseUri` | The base [`Uri`](https://learn.microsoft.com/en-us/dotnet/api/system.uri) for the external OKTA API.
 `OktaHttpClient:HttpRetryCount`* | Specifies the number of times the HTTP request should be retried when a transient error occurs.
 `OktaHttpClient:HttpTimeoutSeconds`* | Specifies the maximum number of seconds for the HTTP request to complete before timing out.
+`ServiceBusOrchestratedSubscriber.AbandonOnTransient`* | Indicates that the message should be explicitly abandoned where transient error occurs.
+`ServiceBusOrchestratedSubscriber.RetryDelay`* | The timespan to delay (multiplied by delivery count) after each transient error is encountered; continues to lock message.

 ``` json
 {